elgalu/docker-selenium/README.md

 When you don't specify a VNC password a random one will be generated.
 That password can be seeing by grepping the logs:

-    docker exec grid grep "was generated for you:" /var/log/cont/vnc-stdout.log
+    docker exec grid wait_all_done 30s
-    #=> a VNC password was generated for you: ooGhai0aesaesh
+    #=> ... a VNC password was generated for you: ooGhai0aesaesh

 You can connect to see what's happening

     open vnc://:ooGhai0aesaesh@localhost:5920

+### noVNC

+Disabled by default, [noVNC](https://github.com/kanaka/noVNC) provides a browser VNC client so you don't need to install a vnc viewer if you choose so.
+Note we were using guacamole before.

+Safari Browser already comes with a built-in vnc viewer so this feature is overkill and is disabled by default, just navigate to vnc://localhost:5920 in your Safari browser.

+You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service and will be able to open a browser at [localhost:6080](http://localhost:6080/vnc.html)

+    docker run --rm -ti --name=grid -p 4444:24444 -p 5920:25900 \
+      -v /dev/shm:/dev/shm -p 6080:26080 -e NOVNC=true \
+      elgalu/selenium:2.53.0c

+If the VNC password was randomly generated find out with

+    docker exec grid wait_all_done 30s
+    #=> ... a VNC password was generated for you: ooGhai0aesaesh

 ## Chrome crashed